-Feel a peaceful holiday in this two-bedroom condominium with a appealing back outdoor space overlooking the lagoon.
+Feel a inviting holiday in this two-bedroom condominium with a comfortable back outdoor space overlooking the lagoon.
 Island Club includes three outdoor swimming pools surrounded by lounge chairs with canopy shades, a shared hot tub, and more!
-One pool even includes in-water chairs to relax and adore a cool drink.
+One pool even includes in-water chairs to relax and appreciate a cool drink.

 This gated unit is located in a peaceful, forested area away from the city life and hordes.
 It is located within a brief distance of the pristine sandy beaches along the South Carolina coast.
 Guests have access to a state-of-the-art exercise center with modern exercise equipment, a hottub, outdoor tennis courts, a playground, and communal BBQ areas.

 The kitchen is completely supplied with stone countertops, bespoke cabinetry, and modern appliances, including a dishwasher, sink, refrigerator, oven, and stove top.
 The living room has a flatscreen TV plus superb vistas of the swimming pools and tennis courts.
 Both the master bedroom and guest bedroom are located on the second floor and include private bath and shower rooms.

-Rent your stay in this tropical condo to experience a inviting holiday getaway!
+Rent your stay in this tropical condo to experience a calming holiday getaway!

 Seasonally heated pool.